Designing the Perfect Tattoo With Your Artist

 Yes.
-Your assignment is to have a solid idea of what you want; something to start the conversation.
-One of the best ways to ensure you will get the tattoo you want, is to bring in a picture, but as long as you have a solid idea, your artist can help you choose the style and placement.
+Your assignment is to have a solid idea of what kind of tattoo you want—something to start the conversation.
+One of the best ways to ensure you will get the tattoo you want is to bring in a picture, but as long as you have a solid idea, your artist can help you choose the style and placement.

 No matter how good your artist is, they will not tell you which tattoo would be best for you.
 Any tattoo artist’s pet peeve is having to design a tattoo for a customer that doesn’t know what they want.
 This is a tattoo that you will have for the rest of your life!
 If you are stuck for ideas, you need to put more thought into it before approaching your artist.
 There is more info on how to choose a tattoo here.

 But There Are So Many Cool Ideas, and I Can’t Decide!

 Yes, that is true—hence the reason some of us have so many tattoos!
 Sometimes it is appropriate to play it by ear and go with the flow, especially for something small or friendship tattoos.
 But, for a collaboration between you and your artist, you both will be much happier if the basis for your design comes from you.

 Now That You Have an Idea, What Do You Like About It?

 Say you saw a beautiful black and grey rose that was placed perfectly on a hip.
 You like the piece, but you don’t want to copy it.
 Roses are nice and all, but maybe they don’t mean anything to you.
 Sometimes that is enough, and people will stop there.
 They end up with a nice tattoo, but not something that they are thrilled with.

 If you are lucky, your artist will take it the rest of the way, but you should not depend on your artist to do this for you.
 Like you, artists have 365 days a year that could be good, bad, or busy.
 They are often running their own business as well as tattooing and struggling to make time for their families.
 They have multiple clients each day, and it can be challenging to connect with all of them.